Stress from Loss

 - It's a process that has five identifiable stages: denial, anger, bargaining, depression and acceptance.

 - It was necessary for recovery.
-Grieving was the body's way to cope with loss.
-Each stage has a purpose
+Grieving is the body's way to cope with loss.
+Each stage has a purpose.

 - Everybody grieves whether they're conscious of it or not, and we're never quite ready for the experience when it comes.

-- Grieving produces stress and a way to lower stress was to understand the process because most of the stress is caused by the fact that we don't understand what's happening to us.
+- Grieving produces stress and a way to lower this particular stress is to understand the process because most of the stress is caused by the fact that we don't understand what's happening to us.

 Usually the first stage of grief is denial.
-We don't want to believe that what's happening has happened:
+We don't want to believe that what's happening has happened.
+Some typical responses:

 - Refuse to face the facts